ACT I

 “Misallocated Admiration”

-When we instinctually assign competence to others based on predictable presentation signals, and it causes us to overestimate the skill level of those around us or in comparison to us.
+When we automatically assign competence to others based on presentation signals, and it causes us to overestimate or underestimate the skill level of those around us.

 Act 1 | Scenario 2

-When we have a desire to present as practical or realistic for someone, but we do this without research, and it causes us to underestimate what is actually very much in the realm of possibility.
+When we preemptively declare what is practical or realistic, and it causes us to underestimate what is actually very much in the realm of possibility.

 “Delusional Realism”